This post may contain affiliate links. Please read my Privacy Policy.

 Ingredients

-Sugar - 2 cups - White granulated sugar works great for this recipe.
-Avoid using brown or raw sugar because they give your glaze a brown color, and the sugar coating won't stay clear.
+Sugar—White granulated sugar works great for this recipe.
+Avoid using brown or raw sugar, as they give your glaze a brown color, and the sugar coating won’t stay clear.

 Instructions